hannylicious/xmark/README.md

 * The project is configured to use `django-environ` to load environment variables from `.env` file

 ### TODO ###
-- Logout functionality / redirect to login page
+- Logout redirect to login page
+- Delete view for bookmarks
+- API for searching bookmarks (Django Ninja?
+Returns links in datalist)
+- User account creation
 - Add screenshots to the favorites/frequents on load
 - Search functionality for bookmarks
 - Tagging functionality for bookmarks